unioproject/tanglebeat/README.md

 **Tanglebeat** is a lightweight yet highly configurable software agent with the main purpose to collect Tangle-related metrics to
 [Prometheus TSDB](https://prometheus.io/) to be displayed with such tools as [Grafana](https://grafana.com).
-Tanglebeat is able to run in various standalone and distributed configurations to ensure high availability and objectivty of the metrics.
+_Tanglebeat_ can be run in various standalone and distributed configurations to ensure high availability and objectivty of the metrics.

 It is a successor of [Traveling IOTA](http://traviota.iotalt.com) project,